 This ATK version has managed to cut 300 calories, 18 grams of fat, and 11 grams of saturated fat from the original recipe.
 I will happily consume those extra calories elsewhere.
 This is a satisfying and delicious pasta dish that proves you can still eat some of the things you love while watching your calories.
 It’s just about finding some balance and cutting out the really high fat ingredients in favor of some alternatives.

 Pasta with Chicken and Broccoli

-1 pound boneless, skinless chicken breasts, trimmed of all visible fat, halved lengthwise and sliced crosswise into 1/4-inch-thick pieces
+- 1 pound boneless, skinless chicken breasts trimmed of fat, halved lengthwise, sliced crosswise into 1/4-inch pieces

 - Salt and pepper